TiNredmc/Foculus_Rift_Tracker_STM32F3DISCOVERY/README.md

 Development blog
 ------------------
-More details about the reverse engineering can be found on the [development blog](http://yetifrisstlama.blogspot.fr/2014/03/the-foculus-rift-part-2-reverse.html).
+Original :More details about the reverse engineering can be found on the [development blog](http://yetifrisstlama.blogspot.fr/2014/03/the-foculus-rift-part-2-reverse.html).

 Current Status
 ------------------
-Old code before I will forked to here is normally working.But mine dunknown because I haven't test it.
+Old code before I will forked to here is normally working.The latest code still not testing with the oled yet.

 Organization of the code
 -------------------------